 The unfortunate truth is that you will be unable to do certain things you used to do when living with lifelong arthritis.
 The sooner you come to terms with this reality, the quicker you will avoid getting disgruntled over being unable to do something you simply believe you should be able to do.
 You can talk to others who suffer from arthritis about what you should and shouldn’t expect to be doing, as well as your doctor.

 Make Necessary Adjustments

 Don’t just keep going doing things the way you always did them.
 When you live with arthritis, you need to protect your joints more so they don’t get inflamed.
 This means getting ergonomic tools, as an example.
 You can also modify your diet to include more anti-inflammatory and antioxidant foods.
-Improving your sleep schedule and getting more comfortable bedding can also help.
+Improving your sleeping schedule and getting more comfortable bedding can also help.
 Do a status check on everything in your life and identify what can be tweaked to make your life easier.

 Take It Easy

 You will have both good days and bad days when it comes to your arthritis symptoms.
 However, just because you are feeling a bit better doesn’t mean you should overdo it.
 Avoid pushing yourself too far physically because you will definitely feel it the next day, which will affect your mental health.
-Check in with yourself to identify whether you are taking it easy enough or if you are overdoing it.
+Check in with yourself to identify whether you are taking it easily enough or if you are overdoing it.

 Appreciate Your Accomplishment

 Even if they’re small, celebrate your accomplishments by having gratitude for being about to do them.
 This means celebrating the little wins you have throughout the day.
 This could be something like vacuuming the living room, making a meal, or picking up kids from school.
-Rather than being hard on yourself for not accomplish big feats, appreciate the smaller achievements you have throughout your day.
+Rather than being hard on yourself for not accomplishing big feats, appreciate the smaller achievements you have throughout your day.

 Get More Sleep